 Then running the code, this will result in the following runtime exception:

-class with several datatypes did not resolve the situation.
+with several data types did not resolve the situation.

 Sometimes a different exception is thrown, but this is not helping to get it resolved.